glamrock/cryptocat/README.md

 * Paranoid users may want to use [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.

-* The code for secure deletion of idle chats after 30 minutes is not included in the Cryptocat git repository.
+* The code for secure deletion of idle chats after one hour is not included in the Cryptocat git repository.
 On the [production server](https://crypto.cat), it's actually a cron job that checks the modification time of chats and [wipe](http://linux.die.net/man/1/wipe)s them securely.
 Those wanting to set up similar functionality should consider writing something similar.

 ## About
 Cryptocat is developed by [Nadim Kobeissi](http://nadim.cc).
 It uses parts of the [crypto-js](http://code.google.com/p/crypto-js/) library and the Bitcons iconset.
 Furthermore, Cryptocat is indebted to Paul Brodeur, David Mirza, Hasan Saleh, Morgan Sutherland and Tina Salameh for their suggestions and beta testing.